CYCLOP5/Calculator-Team2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the Group Project to make a Calculator in Python for CS 235A.
+Group Project to make a Calculator in Python for CS 235A Github HSW.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>